 Breasts don’t often hurt, but when they do, it can be agony.
-If you have breast pain the team at Georgia Breast Care in Marietta and Woodstock, Georgia, is available to help.
+If you have breast pain the team at Georgia Breast Care in Woodstock, Georgia, is available to help.
 There are a number of reasons why your breasts might be painful, many of which are linked to your hormones.
 If you want to find out what’s causing your breast pain, call Georgia Breast Care today to schedule a consultation or book an appointment using the online tool.

 Girls develop breasts during puberty, during their early teenage years.
 The changes associated with puberty, including breast development, are due to your body releasing higher levels of the female sex hormone estrogen.